-This article was updated on Oct.
-5, 2018.
+This article was updated on October 2, 2019.

 Small business owners should be aware that there are certain situations that require time tracking for employees, even when workers are paid salaries.
-By having a firm grasp on current government standards and proposed rules, small business owners can better determine their time-tracking needs when it comes to exempt and nonexempt workers.
+By having a firm grasp on current government standards and proposed rules, small business owners can better determine their time-tracking needs when it comes to exempt and non-exempt workers.

-Exempt vs. Nonexempt
+Exempt vs. Non-exempt

-Before developing a time-tracking plan, small business owners should have a basic understanding of the difference between an exempt and nonexempt employment status as defined under the Fair Labor Standards Act (FLSA).
-Nonexempt employees are usually hourly workers who meet certain requirements set forth by the FLSA.
-However, there are some salaried workers who are nonexempt, too.
-As the DOL explains, nonexempt employees are classified as salaried workers who earn less than $455 per week or $23,660 per year.
+Before developing a time-tracking plan, small business owners should have a basic understanding of the difference between an exempt and non-exempt employment status as defined under the Fair Labor Standards Act (FLSA).
+Non-exempt employees are usually hourly workers who meet certain requirements set forth by the FLSA.
+However, there are some salaried workers who are non-exempt, too.
+As the DOL explains, non-exempt employees are classified as salaried workers who earn less than $455 per week or $23,660 per year.

 On the other hand, employees who perform exempt job duties and are compensated at not less than $455 per week and paid on a salary basis are classified as exempt.
+(See 2020 figures below. *)

-It is important to consider that overtime situations may occur for both exempt and nonexempt employees.
+It is important to consider that overtime situations may occur for both exempt and non-exempt employees.
 Therefore, tracking time remains an important business function, regardless of employment status.

-For instance, under the FLSA, when a nonexempt employee works more than 40 hours per week, the employer must pay workers "at a rate not less than time and one-half their regular rates of pay," according to the DOL.
+For instance, under the FLSA, when a non-exempt employee works more than 40 hours per week, the employer must pay workers "at a rate not less than time and one-half their regular rates of pay," according to the DOL.
 Individual states have their own overtime requirements that may require more generous compensation.
 Timekeeping is vital because small business owners can face compliance penalties and fines if overtime is not tracked or paid correctly for their hourly employees.

 On the other hand, small business owners may find that time tracking for employees is not always necessary, especially for salaried, exempt employees, since their pay is generally straightforward and determined by their salary.
 However, the Business and Technology Law Group explains that employers may choose to provide additional compensation to employees who work beyond what the company dictates to be a normal workweek.
 In this case, time tracking may be necessary, even for exempt workers.
 For example: time off needs to be accounted for and businesses should be able to track that employees are working when they are scheduled to work.
 It is a best practice to have a signed record of time worked.

 Proposed Overtime Changes